jnl25-cicd-preso/jnl25resources/README.md

 ---

-🛠 Built by sysadmins for sysadmins.
+🛠 Built by Jamf Services!
-🧑‍💻 Contributions welcome — PRs, issues, and suggestions encouraged!
+🧑‍💻 Get in contact through your jamf rep today...